-Slow Cooker Chicken Cacciatore is a delicious, no-mess, no-fuss crockpot comfort food dinner.
-This make ahead recipe helps you prep it, then forget about it until dinner time!
+Slow Cooker Chicken Cacciatore is a no-mess, no-fuss crockpot comfort food dinner.
+This make ahead recipe allows you to prep it and forget it.

 Ingredients in chicken cacciatore